pguirelli/bookbrew-docs/README.md

 ### 3. Architecture Components
 - #### 3.1.
 Presentation Layer (Frontend)
-  - **Web App:** User interface for web access, developed in React or Angular.
+  - **Web App:** User interface for web access, developed in React.
-  - **App Mobile:** Interface for mobile devices, built with frameworks like React Native or Flutter.
+  - **App Mobile:** Interface for mobile devices, built with frameworks like React Native.
   - **Responsibilities:** Interacts with the BFF to retrieve data on products, carts, profiles, and recommendations, adapting the presentation for each platform.

 - #### 3.2.
 Backend for Frontend (BFF) Services